Netcentric/accesscontroltool/docs/Jmx.md

 purgeACL | This method purges the access control list of a (single) node in repository.
 The node path is entered as parameter before invocation. purgeACLs | This method purges the access control list of a node and also the access control lists of all child nodes.
 The node path is entered as parameter before invocation. purgeAuthorizables | This method purges authorizables from home and also deletes all corresponding ACEs from the repository.
-Several authorizables are entered as comma separated list before invocation. purgeAllAuthorizablesFromConfigurations | This method purges all authorizables defined in all configurations files and all their corresponding ACEs from the repository.
+Several authorizables are entered as comma separated list before invocation. purgeAllAuthorizablesFromConfiguration | This method purges all authorizables defined in all configurations files and all their corresponding ACEs from the repository.

 For any of these purge actions a separate purge history (node) containing all logging statements gets persisted in CRX in order to be able to track every of those actions afterwards.
 Such a purge history node gets saved under the history node of the current ac installation in place.
 Any of these purge nodes has a timestamp as suffix in the node name.